andersbogsnes/ml_tooling/docs/quickstart.rst

 * :meth:`~ml_tooling.data.Dataset.load_training_data`

-How to load your training data - whether it's reading from an excel file or loading from a database.
+Defines how to your training data is loaded - whether it's reading from an excel file or loading from a database.
 This method should read in your data and return a DataFrame containing your features and a target
 - usually as a numpy array or a pandas Series.
 This method is called the first time ML Tooling needs to gather data and is only called once.